devgeniem/android-recruit-task/README.md

 The app is composed of two fragments:
 - image grid fragment
 - single image fragment

-Both fragments are whole pages and should be managed by [fragment manager](https://developer.android.com/reference/android/support/v4/app/FragmentManager)

 ## the boilerplate
 This project is the fragment + viewmodel setup provided by android studio.
 Feel free to refactor